Glossary of Formal Languages and Compilation

 Parsing (syntactic analysis)

-The process that, given a sentence and a grammar, determines if the sentence belongs to the language and reconstructs its structure (derivation tree).
+The process that, given a sentence and a grammar, determines whether the sentence belongs to the language and reconstructs its structure (derivation tree).

 → See L13